allypalanzi/codeherconf/how-to.md

 ## Configure Hologram

-1. `cd` to where you want Hologrma
+1. `cd` to where you want Hologram
 2. `gem install hologram`
 3. or add `gem "hologram"` to your `Gemfile` and run `bundle install`
 4. run `hologram init`